 Migration

-Hive Lords lead their people, collecting resources from planet to planet, which is a source of conflict in the populated Sirius Sector.
-The Hives are ruled by Hive Lords that lead their subjects along migration routes, stopping at various planets to collect food, air and genetic material.
-Now, in the populous Sirius Sector, many of these planets are inhabited by other sentient beings who often object to having giant space beasts absorb a large part of their vital resources.
+The Alien Hives live a nomadic existence.
+Hivers travel along long migration routes, monitoring promising worlds that might serve as a new homeworld for them.
+They stop at various planets to collect food, air and genetic material.
+In the populous Sirius Sector, many of these planets are inhabited by other sentient beings who often object to having giant space beasts absorb a large part of their vital resources.
 When an agreement cannot be negotiated, conflict can arise.
 Many Hives have decided to try to only exploit uninhabited worlds, while some others elected to take what they need by force.

 Social Hierarchy